Asset Test | Income Test | Tax Free Superannuation | Qualify for Australian Pension

 The Age Pension

-From July 2017, the Age Pension qualifying age will increase from 65 to 65.5 years.
-The qualifying age will then increase by 6 months every 2 years, reaching 67 in 2023.
+From July 2019, the Age Pension qualifying age is 66 years.
+The qualifying age will continue increase by 6 months every 2 years, reaching 67 in 2023.

 Australian Age Pensions are income and asset tested.

-Income above these amounts reduces the pension payable by 50 cents in the dollar (single) or 25 cents in the dollar each (for couples).
+Income above these amounts reduces the pension payable by 50 cents in the dollar.